 So when you tip the Brew Crew, we pass your generosity on to our community.
 Each year, the Alaskan Brew Crew gives our collection of annual tips and proceeds from fundraisers to a local nonprofit organization.
-For 2018, we’ve selected the Alaska Network on Domestic Violence and Sexual Assault as our community partner.
+For 2022, we’ve selected Southeast Alaska Foodbank as our community partner.

 Life in Alaska is about more than the place we live; it’s about the creatures we share it with, too.

 And one of the most iconic Alaskan creatures is the Alaskan Husky.
 Alaskan Brewing’s Ales for Tails program is a charitable giving program inspired by our Husky IPA.
-The Ales for Tails program allows us a chance to give back to the loyal four-legged friends that many of us call family, and has raised over $20,000 so far for registered animal nonprofits like humane societies and rescue organizations.
+The Ales for Tails program allows us a chance to give back to the loyal four-legged friends that many of us call family and has raised nearly $100,000 so far for registered animal nonprofits like humane societies and rescue organizations.

 Ales for Tails

 Alaskan Brewing Co. has dedicated a portion of the profits from pints of Husky IPA sold at participating locations to support nonprofit animal organizations like rescues and humane societies.
 We’re calling this dog-focused program Ales for Tails.
-In 2017, the Ales for Tails program raised almost $23,000 for animal nonprofits, with participation in Washington, California, Colorado, Nevada, Arizona, Texas, Minnesota, Wisconsin, and Ohio.
+Since 2017, the Ales for Tails program has raised nearly $100,000 for animal nonprofits, with participation in Alaska, Washington, California, Colorado, Nevada, Arizona, Texas, Minnesota, Wisconsin, Iowa, Idaho, Illinois, Michigan, Nevada, South Dakota, and Ohio.